BOBSON SUKHDEO MOHANLALL | BIO & CV

 BIOGRAPHY

-Axis Gallery has represented and exhibited the Bobson Studio archive since 2000, and since Sukdeo Bobson Mohanlall’s tragic death in 2003, is the exclusive international representative of the estate.
+Axis Gallery has represented and exhibited the Bobson Studio archive since 2000, and is the sole representative of the estate.

-Bobson Sukhdeo Mohanlall’s photographs have been exhibited internationally, and featured in, “Dark Room: South African Photography and New Media 1950-Present”, Aug-Oct.
-2010, Virginia Museum of Fine Art, Richmond, Virginia, Birmingham Museum of Art, Alabama, Jan.
-23, 2011.
-In 2015 they were featured in “The Other Camera”, at the University of Michigan Institute for Humanities Gallery, Anne Arbor, Michigan, and “Contemporary Art/South Africa” at Yale University Art Gallery and in “Made Visible: Contemporary South African Fashion & Identity”. at the Museum of Fine Arts Boston in 2019.
+Bobson Sukhdeo Mohanlall’s photographs have been exhibited internationally.
+Museum exhibitions and catalogs include: “Dark Room: South African Photography and New Media 1950-Present,” Virginia Museum of Fine Art, Richmond, VA, and Birmingham Museum of Art; “The Other Camera,” University of Michigan Institute for Humanities Gallery, Anne Arbor, MI (2014); “Contemporary Art/South Africa,” Yale University Art Gallery (2014); and “Made Visible: Contemporary South African Fashion & Identity,” at the Museum of Fine Arts Boston (2019); “Uluso—Against the Dark Night Sky,” Frances Lehman Loeb Art Center, Vassar College, 2024.

-Mohanlall’s work is in several private and public collections, including the Metropolitan Museum of Art, New York, and The Newark Museum, New Jersey and The Royal Pavilion and Museums, Brighton & Hove, United Kingdom.
+Mohanlall’s work is in several private and public collections, including the Metropolitan Museum of Art, The Newark Museum, Frances Lehman Loeb Art Center, Vassar College, USA, and The Royal Pavilion and Museums, Brighton & Hove, United Kingdom

 CV